 Some of my favorite courses from undergrad include, Algorithms, Theory of Computation, Data and Program Representation, Operating Systems, Compilers, Program Analysis, and Software Testing.

 I interned at the University of Colorado School of Medicine as a Software Developer (2015-17) where I worked with researchers to quickly validate product concepts through prototypes and user testing.
 Then, I worked at Impellia (2016-17) as a Software Developer and Consultant, helping the startup implement multiple projects that leverage algorithms designed and licenced by various universities.
 I interned at Microsoft Intune(Summer 2018) as a Software Engineer, where I designed and implemented various testing infrastructures and tools.
-In previous semesters, I have worked as a teaching assistant for CS 4102 (Algorithms) in the CS department, CS 3240 (Advanced Software Development), and CS 4640 (Programming Languages for Web Applications).
+In previous semesters, I have worked as a teaching assistant for CS 4102 (Algorithms) in the CS department, CS 3240 (Advanced Software Development), CS 4640 (Programming Languages for Web Applications), and CS 4414 (Operating Systems).
+My responsibilities included holding office hours to help students with homeworks, general questions, grading exams and homeworks, and leading labs.
+I’m fortunate to have had these positions where I was able to both learn from others and help others learn.
 I was a part of the 2019 REU program at UC Berkeley in the NetSys lab under Professor Scott Shenker and Anwar Hithnawi where I worked on private summarization of streaming data.
 My work explored cryptographic techniques that can enable streaming algorithms to process data in a privacy preserving manner.